stu-code/sas-viya-workbench-demos/government/sdg-anonymity-evaluation/README.md

 * Facilitate cross-organization collaborations and open-data initiatives.

 ## Privacy Risks in Synthetic Data
-While synthetic data minimizes privacy risks, it is essential to evaluate and quantify these risks to ensure robust data protection.
+It is essential to evaluate and quantify these risks to ensure robust data protection.
 Three primary types of privacy risks are associated with synthetic data:

 ### **1. Singling Out**
 The ability to isolate an individual record within the synthetic dataset corresponding to a real-world individual in the original dataset.